WAIFS AND UNSUNG HEROES;

 actually needing what she's bestowing on you, while modeling

-is gained by the child who somehow manages to take better care
+satisfaction is gained by the child who somehow manages to take

-of his/her parent, than they've managed to receive.
-At the very
+better care of his/her parent, than they've managed to receive.

-heart of codependency, is the capacity to derive pleasure from
+At the very heart of codependency, is the capacity to derive pleasure

-need for ourselves!
-This unhealthy reflex is usually acquired
+and need for ourselves!
+This unhealthy reflex begins when we're

 Borderline's mixed messages keep you confused and off-center.

-It's not that they do this stuff deliberately, but their distorted
+It's not that they behave this way deliberately, but their distorted

 perceptions and labile moods make you feel like a horse, who's